 Trekking in Nepal during December, January, and February can be tough due to icy and snowy trails, particularly in higher altitude regions.
 The drop in temperature often leads to heavy snowfall, making the paths slippery.
 In some instances, snowfall can even block the routes, making navigation more difficult.
 While these challenges exist, being well-prepared and having prior experience can make the trek more manageable and rewarding.

-Limited Accommodations Options
+Limited Accommodation Options

 Shorter Hiking Days